CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

 # Instructor Login to CloudLabs AI Portal

-The various features along with the self-service capabilities within CloudLabs enable instructors to efficiently manage the "Databricks hands-on labs".
+The various features along with the self-service capabilities within CloudLabs enable instructors to efficiently manage the Databricks hands-on labs.

 Following are the steps to access the Cloudlabs AI Portal:

+>**Note:** If you're already signed in with another account in your browser, use <http://portal.azure.com/Signout/> link to log out.

 1. You will receive an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
 Using those credentials, you will be able to access CloudLabs as well as Databricks workspaces.